ElusiveSquad/Elusive-API-Documentation/README.md

 # Elusive-API

+**If you are looking for the Wrapper please go [here](https://github.com/ElusiveSquad/Elusive-API-Wrapper)

 > **Elusive API is a powerful DDoS API**.
 > **Elusive sanitizes all requests, preventing RCE, SQLI , XSS and many more**.